Hasbani River

-The Hasbani (الحاصباني / ALA-LC: al-Ḥāṣbānī; חצבני Ḥatzbaní) or Snir Stream (נחל שניר / Nahal Sənir), is the major tributary of the Jordan River that flows in Lebanon, the Golan Heights and Israel.
+The Hasbani (الحاصباني / ALA-LC: al-Ḥāṣbānī, is the major tributary of the Jordan River that flows in Lebanon, the Golan Heights and northern Israel.
 In the mid-19th century, what the Westerners would call 'Upper Jordan River', the locals called Nahr Hasbani, Arabic for Hasbani River.

 The Hasbani River derives most of its discharge from two springs in Lebanon, the Wazzani and the Haqzbieh, the latter being a group of springs on the uppermost Hasbani.
 The Hasbani runs for 25 mi through the Wadi al-Taym in Lebanon before crossing the border at Ghajar and shortly after joining with the Banias and Dan Rivers at a point in northern Israel, to form the River Jordan.
 For about 4 km downstream of Ghajar, the Hasbani forms the border between Lebanon and the Golan Heights.

 The Wazzani's and the Haqzbieh's combined discharge averages 138 million m³ per year.
 About 20% of the Hasbani flow emerges from the Wazzani Spring at Ghajar, close to the Lebanese-Golan Heights border, about 3 km west of the base of Mount Hermon.
 The contribution of the Wazzani spring is very important to the river, since this is the only continuous year-round flow into the Hasbani, in either Lebanon or Israel.